-ATHLETICS: Friends School emphasizes participation at all levels, and has a "no cut" policy although playing time may be limited at the JV and Varsity level.
+Friends School emphasizes participation at all levels and has a "no-cut" policy...
 Students or parents may direct sports-related questions to the coaches or the Athletic Director.

 Friends School expects its players and spectators to demonstrate good sportsmanship.
 During athletic events, Friends School will not tolerate any spectator, student or adult, whose behavior is disrespectful towards players, officials, coaches, or other spectators.
 Nor will Friends School permit any type of spectator behavior that either detracts from the proper conduct of the game or disadvantages a player or team.
-The ideal is to cheer for one's own team and to applaud good play by both teams.
-Taunting and jeering the officials or opposition have no place at Friends School.
+The ideal is to cheer for one's team and to applaud good play by both teams.
+Taunting and jeering the officials or opposition has no place at Friends School.
 If opposing teams or their fans practice poor sportsmanship, do not respond in kind.
 The Athletic Director or other members of the school administration will handle such incidents.
-MS/US students unable to maintain passing grades in all classes while on an athletic team may be removed from the team until his/her grades improve.
+Middle School students unable to maintain passing grades in all classes while on an athletic team may be removed from the team until his/her grades improve.

+Extra-Curricular Activities

-EXTRA-CURRICULAR ACTIVITIES: All Upper School students are encouraged to participate in at least one extracurricular activity each year.
-Activities may include playing on a sports team or participating in an organized afterschool club or group.
-After school activities may include groups that focus on recreational and non-traditional sports, visual and performing arts, STEAM, yearbook club, student government, prom committee, or any other activity that may garner interest from the student body.
+After-school activities may include groups that focus on recreational and non-traditional sports, visual and performing arts, STEAM, yearbook club, student government, prom committee, or any other activity that may garner interest from the student body.